kubevirt-ui/kube-gateway-operator/docs/token.md

 date=$(date "+%y%m%d%H%M")
 name=$vm-$date
 # Get the name of the secret holding the private key for signing the gatetoken
+# NOTE: users should know the secret name, the script here
+#       gets this value using oc command only for this example.
 secret_name=$(oc get secrets -n $ns -o name | grep jwt-secret | cut -d "/" -f2)

 # Generate the vnc subresource path